lukemarsden/kubeadm-integration-tests/README.md

 scripts that use digitalocean VMs to test `kubeadm` on xenial and centos7:

 * creates 3 VMs
-* installs either the distro's docker package, or the official latest docker from get.docker.com
+* installs either the distro's `docker` package, or the official latest docker from get.docker.com
-* installs latest kubeadm testing packages
+* installs latest `kubeadm` testing packages
-* runs kubeadm init on VM 1
+* runs `kubeadm init` on VM 1
-* captures the output from that and runs it (the kubeadm join command) on the two other nodes
+* captures the output from that and runs it (the `kubeadm join [...]` command) on the two other nodes
-* waits for `kubectl get nodes` to show 4 lines (3 nodes + header line)
+* waits for `kubectl get nodes` to show 4 lines (3 nodes + header line), before declaring success

-dependencies:
+# dependencies

 * parallel (was installed on my OS X machine already)
 * [tugboat](https://github.com/pearkes/tugboat)
 * a ~/.tugboat file configured appropriately (tugboat will guide you through most of this when you run it for the first time), mine looks like: